 Part of our 6 week declutter challenge is going through your clothes and purging your closet.
-If you’re trying to figure out where some of the best places where to sell clothes, this post is for you!
+If you’re trying to figure out the best places to sell clothes, this post is for you!

 About once a year I do a giant purge of my clothes.
 Sometimes you get things that you just don’t really wear nearly as much as you thought you would, you are gifted items that aren’t really your style, or you outgrow clothes.